IoT Standards and Protocols Guide — Protocols of the Internet of Things

 When talking about the Internet of Things, we always think about communication.
 Interaction between sensors, devices, gateways, servers, and user applications is the essential characteristic that makes the Internet of Things what it is.
 But what enables all this smart stuff to talk and interact are the IoT protocols which can be seen as languages that the IoT gear uses in order to communicate.
-This article is an overview of the most popular IoT protocols used on the market to-date.

 Overview of IoT protocols